joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 # Version after that.

-* Increasing the number of segments on the flywheel - I currently get about 2.5 readings in a segment when pedaling quickly and that means there is some wriggle room.
+* Increasing the number of segments on the flywheel - I currently get about 2.5 readings in a segment when pedalling quickly and that means there is some wriggle room.

 ⁰ I've actually got a set of suitable magnets so I might do a test another day.